 11. Kiss The Hippo

 Perfect if you live in or near the TW9, Kiss The Hippo is one of the best coffee shops and roasters in UK and well worth paying a visit to.
-The café spreads over two floors, but upstairs is more quiet and faved by freelancers.
+The café spreads over two floors, but upstairs is more quiet and preferred by freelancers.
 The excellent coffee is roasted on site by Kiss The Hippo’s talented team (Wholesale Manager Paul Ross achieved the top-spot as the UK Barista Champion in 2019 while Head of Coffee Joshua Tarlo arrived second).
 An all-day menu by head chef Jenny Parker ranges from pastries and cakes baked in-house to fresh salads and hot breakfast dishes.
+In November 2019, Kiss The Hippo opened a second café in Fitzrovia, central London.
+I have written more about it here.

 12. JOLT Coffee